 Historicist – this view holds that the events in Revelation describe the general outline of church history, from the time of the first Apostles up to the second coming of Jesus.

 Futurist – this perspective concludes that the events in Revelation have not yet occurred, and that they refer to future events that will happen during the end of time.

-Idealist – this approach believes that the entire book of Revelation is an allegory of good versus evil, in which God is ultimately triumphant.
+Idealist/Symbolic – this approach believes that the entire book of Revelation does not describe physical events but instead is an allegory of good versus evil, in which God is ultimately triumphant.